MCP Server (Legacy Version)¶

 Toolset: data

-Function: Execute Guance's DQL or PromQL queries, applicable to data domains such as logs, metrics, RUM, APM, Network, Profile, etc. If unsure about dql_namespace, call owl.data.show_dql_namespace first.
+Function: Execute Guance's DQL or PromQL queries, suitable for data domains such as logs, metrics, RUM, APM, Network, Profile, etc. If unsure about dql_namespace, call owl.data.show_dql_namespace first.
 When full expressive power is needed, prioritize using query_text, as it is suitable for writing official DQL syntax directly, such as filtering, time windows, BY grouping, HAVING, ORDER BY, aliases, and aggregate functions.
 Note that DQL grouping syntax is BY ..., not SQL-style GROUP BY.

 Parameters:

-dql_namespace(Required, string): Query namespace, common ones likeL(logs),M(metrics)start_time(Required, int): Start time, 13-digit millisecond timestampend_time(Required, int): End time, 13-digit millisecond timestampquery_mode(Optional, string): Query mode, supportsdqlorpromql, wherepromqlis only applicable to metric queries.query_text(Optional, string): Complete query statement.
+dql_namespace(Required, string): Query namespace, common ones likeL(Log),M(Metric)start_time(Required, int): Start time, 13-digit millisecond timestampend_time(Required, int): End time, 13-digit millisecond timestampquery_mode(Optional, string): Query mode, supportsdqlorpromql, wherepromqlis only applicable to metric queriesquery_text(Optional, string): Complete query statement.
 When writing DQL, follow the official syntax, e.g.,L::nginx:(count(*)) [1h] BY source, status, do not writeGROUP BY.source(Optional, string): Data source name used to construct a simple query whenquery_textis not provided.select(Optional, string[]): List of select expressions used to construct a simple query whenquery_textis not provided.index(Optional, string): Index name used for the log namespace, corresponding tonamespace[index]in DQL.

 Recommended writing style:

-- For simple queries, prefer using
+- For simple queries, prioritize using

 source + select. - When needing